JST Designer

 Example - Using a Function

-The example shown in Figure 12 connects the vendor and model properties from the switch incoming schema to the corresponding input parameters of the concatVendorAndModel function.
+The example depicted below connects the vendor and model properties from the switch incoming schema to the corresponding input parameters of the concatVendorAndModel function.
 The concatVendorAndModel function contains logic used to combine two string input parameters into a single string.
 Its input and return parameters are defined in the incoming and outgoing schemas of the function, respectively.
 The function's vendorAndModel return parameter is then connected to the venderAndModel outgoing schema.

 jst_canvas_function_22.2